 As much as possible, avoid getting water in your ear canal when you take a shower, swim, or dive.
 You can use a clean cotton ball with petroleum jelly to cover them and keep moisture out.

-But sometimes the best remedies don’t cost much…
+Sometimes the best remedies don’t cost much, though…

 Steering clear of activities that involve swimming or diving avoids all chances of getting swimmer’s ear infections altogether.
 But taking precautionary measures like avoiding polluted bodies of water and properly protecting the ears are likewise recommended.